WestGrid/ubcSummerSchool2018/1-program.md

 ## Courses (tentative program)

+- confirming with ?-instructors
+- need to add Megan
+- any instructor with **fixed dates/times**?
+- does this schedule look reasonable, do we want to move anything around?

 | date and time | lecture theatre | smaller classroom |
 | ------------- | --------------- | ----------------- |
 | Mon **11th** morning | *Introduction to HPC* by Roman Baranowski | *bioinformatics pipeline on Cedar* by Philip Richmond |